inamoto85/BOPlanner/README.md

 ### Run BOPlanner
  [tutorial_for_BOPlanner.ipynb](tutorial_for_BOPlanner.ipynb) shows how to use BOPlanner and results of BOPlanner.

+## Reference
+More details of this work are available in our preprint ["High-dimensional Automated Radiation Therapy Treatment Planning via Bayesian Optimization"](https://arxiv.org/abs/2205.10980) .

 ## Acknowledgement:

 This work is greatly inspired by the [Raybay](https://github.com/kels271828/RayBay/) project.